Syncfusion AI Assistant

 Getting Started with Angular Using Angular CLI and TypeScript

-This guide provides a step-by-step walkthrough for setting up an Angular project using TypeScript with Angular CLI, alongside integrating Syncfusion® Angular components to enhance your application’s functionality.
+This guide provides step-by-step instructions for setting up an Angular project using TypeScript with Angular CLI, and integrating Syncfusion® Angular components to enhance your application’s functionality.

 The Angular CLI is a powerful command-line tool that simplifies the creation, management, and building of Angular applications, enabling a quick start to development.